-The Partner & COO at Grant Thornton Bharat shares how the 5000+ people firm has embraced Digital Transformation through its People first approach
+The Partner and COO at Grant Thornton Bharat shares how the 5000+ people firm has embraced Digital Transformation

 - Meet Prashant Mehra, a Chartered Accountant, Partner and COO at Grant Thornton Bharat - with over 5,000 people across 15 locations in the country.